ztobin/-RES-/[Links]/[Android] Udacity Curriculum.md

 ### Notes

 The project lists are approximated, there might be a few more or less in the actual courses.

-Some of the course & project descriptions were vague so I just tried to transcribe them as accurately as possible with the given information.
+Some of the course & project descriptions were vague so I just tried to transcribe them as accurately as possible with the given information, while also adapting some of their names to provide a uniform context.

 Also, some of the projects are not specific to a single course, and will be worked on several times throughout the entirety of the curriculum.